0nyr/micro-aevol2/README.md

 ![Results](img/programs_time_eval.png)

 The best program version is without doubt `aevol_5` which uses `Kokkos` on CPU only.
+More detailed interpretations inside `src/compilation.ipynb`.